microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/opentypeextension.md

-# openTypeExtension resource type (open extensions)
+---title: "openTypeExtension resource type (open extensions)"description: "Open extensions (formerly known as Office 365 data extensions) provide an easy way to directly add untyped properties to a resource in Microsoft Graph."---# openTypeExtension resource type (open extensions)

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.